San Pedro Avenue and West Rector Road

 San Antonio, Texas

 NORTH STAR MALL was the fourth regional shopping complex built by Maryland's James W. Rouse Company and the third endeavor of its Community Research & Development Corporation subsidiary.
-The complex occupied a 53.9-acre tract, located 9 miles north of downtown San Antonio.
-The site was adjacent to a newly-completed stretch of the "Loop 13" Expressway (later known as "Loop I-410 / John Connally Loop").
+The complex was developed on a 53.9-acre tract, located 9 miles north of downtown San Antonio.
+The site was adjacent to a newly-completed stretch of the "Loop 13" Expressway (later known as the "Loop I 410-Connally Loop").

-The original tenant list included Walgreen Drug, Western Auto, Luby's Cafeteria, Lerner Shops, Singer Sewing Center, Pet Pantry, National Shirt Shops, an H-E-B (Howard E. Butt) supermarket and S.S.
+Charter tenants included Walgreen Drug, Western Auto, Luby's Cafeteria, Lerner Shops, Singer Sewing Center, Pet Pantry, National Shirt Shops, an H-E-B (Howard E. Butt) supermarket and S.S.
 Kresge 5 & 10.
-The complex featured wooden trellis ceiling treatments, fountains and a bird aviary.
+The original mall featured wooden trellis ceiling treatments, fountains and a bird aviary.

 Construction commenced on a Phase II expansion in February 1963.
 Designed by Katzman & Associates of Los Angeles, it added 160,000 square feet -and eighteen stores- to the east end of the complex.
 A large enclosed plaza, The Spanish Court, now fronted on the 1-level (44,000 square foot), San Antonio-based, Frost Brothers Fashion Square.

 The addition was formally dedicated on October 28, 1963.
 New inline stores included The Vogue, Gildermeister Jewelers, The Branding Iron Restaurant, Gifts Unusual, Pants Parlour, the 1890 Sweet Shop and Halpern's Fabrics.
-Wolff & Marx had also been enlarged into an 82,000 square foot store.
+Wolff & Marx had also been enlarged to 82,000 square feet.
 NORTH STAR MALL now encompassed approximately 543,000 leasable square feet, with a directory of eighty-eight stores and services.

-On December 25, 1964, the General Cinema Corporation Cinema I & II North Star Mall showed its first features.
-The theater extended from the new eastward addition, but was not accessible from the interior mallway.
+On December 25, 1964, the General Cinema Corporation Cinema I & II North Star Mall showed first features.
+The theater extended from the new eastward addition, but was not accessible from the enclosed shopping concourse.

-A second eastern addition to NORTH STAR MALL was also envisaged by Los Angeles' Katzman & Associates.
-The Phase III / "La Fuente Del Sol" (fountain of the sun) expansion was completed in March 1969.
+A Phase III addition to NORTH STAR MALL was also envisaged by Los Angeles' Katzman & Associates.
+The "La Fuente Del Sol" (fountain of the sun) expansion was completed in March 1969.
 It was centered around a large court area, with greenery and a stunning water feature.

 Fourteen stores joined the tenant list, including Joan Bari, Chandler's shoes, The Courtyard Restaurant, Russell Stover Candies and a 4-level (204,000 square foot), San Antonio-based Joske's.
 The existing twin cinema was incorporated into the enclosed mall at this time and a 2-level (600-car) parking deck built in the southeast corner of the site.
-NORTH STAR MALL now encompassed approximately 728,200 leasable square feet, with a total of 111 stores and services under its roof.
+With these improvements, NORTH STAR MALL covered approximately 728,200 leasable square feet, with a total of 111 stores and services under its roof.

-In 1970, Wolff & Marx came under the (Phoenix-based) Rhodes Southwest banner.
-The unit was rebranded as Liberty House / Rhodes a few years later.
-The store became a full-fledged Liberty House on August 8, 1977.
-Meanwhile, Frost Brothers Fashion Square opened a second retail level in October 1972, which enlarged the store to 93,600 square feet.
+In 1970, Wolff & Marx came under the -Phoenix-based- Rhodes Southwest banner.
+The store was rebranded as Liberty House-Rhodes a few years later.
+It became a full-fledged Liberty House on August 8, 1977.
+Meanwhile, Frost Brothers Fashion Square had opened a second retail level in October 1972, which enlarged the store to 93,600 square feet.

-The next renovation of the complex was done in the early 1980s, when the H-E-B supermarket and Walgreen Drug, on the west end, were razed and replaced with a 3-level (204,000 square foot), Houston-based, Foley's.
+The next mall renovation was done in the early '80s.
+The H-E-B supermarket and Walgreen Drug, on the west end, were razed and replaced with a 3-level (204,000 square foot), Houston-based Foley's.
 This store held its grand opening in March 1981.

 In 1982, a vacant Liberty House space was reconfigured.
 A mall within a mall, known as the Star Court, occupied the building's main level and was flanked by stores such as Brook's Fashions, Montalvo's, Mission Jewelry and Jade Tree Oriental Furniture.
 Apparently, the mall's first Food Court was also situated in this area.

-The basement level was refitted as the Music Court, which included a record store, musical instrument store, Expensive Toys for Big Boys and an Oshman's Sporting Goods.
+The basement level was reconfigured as the Music Court, which included a record store, musical instrument store, Expensive Toys for Big Boys and Oshman's Sporting Goods.
 A parking garage, at the northeast corner of the mall, was also completed in 1983.

 A fifth addition to NORTH STAR MALL was undertaken in the mid-1980s.
-Designed by the Hellmuth, Obata & Kassabaum (HOK) firm, it added two 2-level concourses to the existing structure.
+Designed by the HOK (Hellmuth, Obata & Kassabaum) firm, it added two 2-level concourses to the existing mall.
 A 2-level (104,000 square foot) Saks Fifth Avenue, anchoring a new Northeast Wing, opened for business on November 2, 1985.

 A 3-level (178,000 square foot) Marshall Field's stood at the end of a new Northwest Wing.
-This store welcomed its first shoppers in October 1986.
+This store welcomed first shoppers in October 1986.
 The Upper Level of the Northwest Wing included a 14-bay Food Court; which was the second culinary complex to operate in the mall.
 A third parking structure was built at the northwest corner of the complex.
-Moreover, the Foley's store was enlarged to 256,000 square feet, via a northward extension.
-A shuttered cinema was also gutted and reconfigured as inline store space.
+Moreover, Foley's was enlarged to 256,000 square feet in a northward extension.
+A shuttered twin cinema was also gutted and reconfigured as inline store space.

 With these modifications, the mall encompassed approximately 1,269,000 leasable square feet and contained 210 stores and services.
 A fourth parking structure was added to the southwest corner of the complex in the early 1990s, increasing the parking capacity of all lots and garages to 7,000 autos.